 The psychology of color in packaging

-Eye-catching and associated with caution.
-Useful for highlighting important packaging features or information.
+- Yellow: Eye-catching and associated with caution, yellow is perfect for drawing attention to important features or information.

 Incorporating color into child-resistant packaging